spineo/local-yum-mariadb/README.md

 wget https://yum.mariadb.org/RPM-GPG-KEY-MariaDB
 ```

-## Install the MariaDB Server/Client on the Slave Instance
+## Install the RPMS and Configure MariaDB

 As _root_ user (or using _sudo_) run the following commands (note the modified _disablerepo_ name for this instance):
 ```